 • Elkano

-Seafood is unsurprisingly for a fishing port, Getaria’s specialty, and fish lovers should head to the renowned fish restaurant Elkano, on the Paseo República Argentina.
-Widely considered to be one of the best seafood restaurants in Spain, head chef Pedro Arregui, aided by grill master Luís Manterola serves exquisite shellfish, lobster, wild turbot and salted cod to name just a few highlights.
-Everything is daily fresh, seasonal and perfectly cooked – the difficulty of securing a table in even low-season speaks volumes.
+Seafood is unsurprisingly for a fishing port, Getaria’s specialty, and fish lovers should head to the renowned fish restaurant Elkano on the Paseo República Argentina.
+Widely considered one of the best seafood restaurants in Spain, head chef Pedro Arregui, aided by grill master Luís Manterola serves exquisite shellfish, lobster, wild turbot, and salted cod, to name just a few highlights.
+Everything is fresh, seasonal, and perfectly cooked daily – the difficulty of securing a table in even low season speaks volumes.

 More information